Beverly, Massachusetts: History

-Native Americans inhabited what would become northeastern Massachusetts for thousands of years before European colonization of the Americas.
-At the time of contact in the early 1600s the area that would become Beverly was between an important Naumkeag settlement in present-day Salem and Agawam settlements on Cape Ann, with probable indigenous settlement sites at the mouth of the Bass River.
-During the early contact period virgin soil epidemics ravaged native populations, reducing the indigenous population within the present boundaries of Beverly from an estimated 200 to less than 50 if any survivors.
+Native Americans inhabited what would become northeastern Massachusetts for thousands of years before the European colonization of the Americas.
+At the time of European contact in the early 1600s, the area that would become Beverly was between an important Naumkeag settlement in present-day Salem and Agawam settlements on Cape Ann, with probable indigenous settlement sites at the mouth of the Bass River.
+During the early contact period, virgin soil epidemics ravaged native populations, reducing the indigenous population within the present boundaries of Beverly from an estimated 200 to less than 50 if there were any survivors.

-Europeans under Roger Conant's leadership first colonized the area in 1626 as part of the Massachusetts Bay Colony.
+English colonists, under Roger Conant's leadership, first colonized the area in 1626 as part of the Massachusetts Bay Colony.
 Initially part of Salem, Beverly would be set off and officially incorporated in 1668, when it was named after Beverley, the county town of the East Riding of Yorkshire, England.
-Surviving from the settlement's early history is the Balch House, built, according to dendrochronological testing performed in 2006, about 1679.
+Surviving from the settlement's early history is the John Balch House, built, according to dendrochronological testing performed in 2006, about 1679.

-English colonists did not initially seek permission from indigenous inhabitants to settle in Beverly, however when Charles II revoked colonial charters to establish the Dominion of New England in 1684, Beverly joined a number of Massachusetts municipalities in seeking out heirs to local sachems and paying them ex post facto in order to establish a right to the land.
-So it was that in 1686 the town selectmen agreed to pay six pounds, six shillings, and eight pence to three grandchildren of Masconomet, last sachem of the Agawam.
+The colonists did not initially seek permission from indigenous inhabitants to settle in Beverly; however, when Charles II revoked colonial charters to establish the Dominion of New England in 1684, Beverly joined a number of Massachusetts municipalities in seeking out heirs to local sachems and paying them ex post facto in order to establish a right to the land.
+So it was that in 1686, the town selectmen agreed to pay six pounds, six shillings, and eight pence to three grandchildren of Chief Masconomet, last sachem of the Agawam.
 They did not pay this sum until 1700.